omrprks/react-portal/README.md

-# template-react-library
+# @omrprks/react-portal
-> Template containing commonly used config and package dependencies for quickstarting React libraries
+> Easy to use React Portals